Years ago I took at cruise to Cozumel as part of a blogger conference.

 I really enjoy dressing up, and most people do dress nicely for dinner when cruising.
 One of our nights was semi-formal, and it was a blast to get pictures of our group looking gorgeous!

 We had an amazing time!
 The food was delicious!
 I didn't get photos of it all, but I'll give you a teaser.
 Priorities, right?

 Okay, enough about food (for now!)
-If you are looking for fun activities for you and your kids, you will love Liberty of the Seas.
-Just look at some of the things you can do!
+If you are looking for fun activities for you and your kids, you will love this Liberty of the Seas cruise to Cozumel.

 Yes!
 Ice skating in the middle of the ocean.
 And there is an amazing ice skating show.
 And a Broadway style show of Saturday Night Fever that was awesome!

 Don't worry, we did get off and checked out the shopping and a very cool restaurant in Cozumel.
 I'll leave you with one of my favorite things from the cruise.

 Spectacular, right?
 Have you been on a cruise yet?

 My cruise to Cozumel was provided by Royal Caribbean and Brandcation.
 As always, all thoughts are my own.